Local history - Malvern schools then and now

 Wychcrest Preparatory school closed circa 1970 and became a Childrens' Home run by Margaret and Norman Parkins.
 Soon after Norman died the property was acquired by their accountant who converted it to the Wellingtonia Centre which was a 12 bedroom hotel, restaurant and bar.
 The property was renamed Wellingtonia because of the superb Wellingtonia fir tree by the house (ref 39).
 The Wellingtonia Hotel was sold it to a restaurateur in 1988 but, after a year or so, sadly he went bust.

 The Wellingtonia Hotel, courtesy of A. Leopard

-The 1911 census recorded Margaret Yell at a little school at Malvernhurst in Priory Road, before she moved to Wychcrest in Colwall.
+The 1911 census recorded Margaret Yell at Malvernhurst in Priory Road, before she moved to Wychcrest in Colwall.